Frequently Asked Questions (FAQ)

 Does the MTBS project provide mosaicked geospatial products?

 Yes.
-Currently, three MTBS datasets are provided as seamless national data products.
-MTBS burn area boundary polygons and fire occurrence points are each provided as a single nationwide dataset that includes the continental United States (one dataset per state, and collectively), Alaska, Hawaii and Puerto Rico.
-Thematic burn severity data are also mosaicked to generate annual, seamless burn severity raster layers created individually for the continental United States, Alaska, Hawaii and Puerto Rico.
-All three of these national datasets can be downloaded from the MTBS Direct Download webpage.
+Currently, two MTBS datasets are provided as seamless national data products.
+MTBS burn area boundary polygons and fire occurrence points are each provided as a single nationwide datasets that includes the continental United States, Alaska, Hawaii and Puerto Rico.
+These national datasets can be downloaded from the MTBS Direct Download web page.
+Fire level thematic burn severity data are also mosaicked to generate annual, seamless burn severity raster layers created for each state as well as continental United States.
+These annual states and CONUS thematic burn severity mosaics can also be downloaded from the MTBS Direct Download web page.

 What is the spatial resolution/scale of MTBS data?

-All MTBS raster datasets are generated from Landsat (TM/ETM+/OLI) image data which is acquired at a spatial resolution of 30 meters.
+MTBS raster datasets are generated primarily from Landsat (TM/TM/OLI) image data which is acquired at a spatial resolution of 30 meters.
+Where quality Landsat observations are not available, Sentinel-2 (MSI) image data - available since late 2015 - are used to compile MTBS raster datasets.
+Sentinel-2 multispectral data are acquired at a spatial resolution of 10 meters or 20 meters and resampled to 30 meters to create spatially consistent MTBS end products.
 MTBS vector datasets (burn scar boundaries) are delineated from imagery and burn severity index data at a map scale of 1:24,000 to 1:50,000.

 What is the projection/coordinate system of MTBS data?